Kristina01111000/Drws_site/README.md

 - Put a temporary video onto youtube and put it into introduction lesson just to see what it looks like
 - Try putting the course content for january into the intro page so the lesson so it doesn’t have the one topic thing show up on the main page
 - Change the monthly topic name to “the power of spices”
-- Add a read more partway through flavenoids article
-- Squish flavonoids article to a couple paragraphs, will recycle whole article for a monthly topic in the future
 - Add logo to footer, make it link to the home page